Gold dinar: First silver dirham

-By the year AH 75 (695 CE) Abd al-Malik had decided on changes to the coinage.
+By the year 695 CE (AH 75) Abd al-Malik had decided on changes to the coinage.
 A scattering of patterned pieces in silver exist from this date, based on Sassanian prototypes but with distinctive Arabic reverses.
 This experiment, which maintained the Sassanian weight standard of 3.5–4.0 grams was not proceeded with, and in AH 79 (698 CE) a completely new type of silver coin was struck at 14 mints to a new nominal weight of 2.97 grams.
 Unlike the contemporary gold coinage, this figure does not seem to have been achieved in practice.
 The average weight of sixty undamaged specimens of AH 79–84 (698–704 CE) is only 2.71 grams, a figure very close to that for a unique coin of (AH 79) 698 struck with no mint name (as was the standard procedure for the gold dinars produced in Damascus).
 These new coins which bore the name of 'dirham', established the style of the Arab-Sassanian predecessors at 25 to 28 mm in diameter.
 Their design is composed of Arabic inscriptions surrounded by circles and annulets.On each side there is a three- or four-line legend with a single circular inscription.
 Outside this are three line circles with, at first, five annulets surrounding them.
 The side normally taken as the obverse has as its central legend the Kalima or shahada: "There is no god except God alone, there is no partner with Him."
 Around it is the mint and date formula reading "In the Name of God: this Dirham was struck in [mint name e.g. Damascus] the year [e.g. 698, AH 79]".
 The reverse has a four line central inscription taken from the Surah 112 of the Quran; "Qul hu Allahu Ahad, Allahu-Samad, Lam yalid wa lam yulad wa lam yakul-lahu kufu-an ahad"'.
 The marginal legend states: "Muhammad is the Messenger of God, he was sent with guidance and the religion of truth to make it prevail over every other religion, averse though the idolaters may be" (Quran 9:33).